Return to Home Goto Next SectionThe Ft. Hancock web site has some oral histories.

 In 1956, a Col. Kramer came to the area, and got very concerned about Proficiency.
 However, it takes time to collect/train knowledgeable motivated people and establish procedures to perform inspections that would meaningfully test Proficiency.
 (What I meant about Col. Kramer being "Concerned" was that he "rattled some cages" really hard.
 He caused other folks to get REALLY concerned.)

-A little story In 1956, there was a rumor in our battery that a Col. Kramer was the new boss of our area of Chicago defense, and that he was really tough.
-Well, I figured that our officers had something to worry about - but the net effect on nerds like me would be minimal - we figured we were as good as any :-)) .
+A little story In 1956, there was a rumor in our battery that a "full bird" Col. Kramer was the new boss of our area of Chicago defense, and that he was really tough.

 About a week later there was word that Col. Kramer was on his way to our IFC.
-We of course made a made dash to pick up, and I headed for the Radar Control van to stay out of harm's way - and being a nerd, I also didn't want to cause any trouble.
+We of course made a mad dash to pick up, and I headed for the Radar Control van to stay out of harm's way - and being a nerd, I also didn't want to cause any trouble.

 Heck - even the battery commander hardly ever went into the Radar Control van.